ljlclark/LJCPHPProjects/README.md

 A base class that can be used to represent a strongly-typed collection of objects.

 LJCTextLib.php

+Code for writing output to a file or stdout.

+#GenTextLib

 A generic template driven code or text generator.